nf-core/rnaseq/docs/usage.md

 ```

-Therefore, for `featureCounts` to correctly count the different biotypes, when GENCODE annotations are specified, the `fc_group_features_type` must be set to `gene_type`, and adding the `--gencode` flag accomplishes this.
+Therefore, for `featureCounts` to correctly count the different biotypes when using a GENCODE annotation the `fc_group_features_type` is automatically set to `gene_type` when the `--gencode` flag is specified.

 #### Transcript IDs in FASTA files

-Second, the transcript FASTA file contains IDs separated by vertical pipes (`|`) rather than spaces, so programs that expect to separate the IDs by spaces cannot.
+The transcript IDs in GENCODE fasta files are separated by vertical pipes (`|`) rather than spaces.

 ENSEMBL version:
 ```